chat21/chat21-ios-demo/README.md

 1. Create a new Firebase project
 2. Configure you project installing your Google-Info.plist from the Firebase site
 3. Install the Firebase cloud functions available [here](https://github.com/chat21/chat21-cloud-functions).
+Follow the included instructions.
 4. Run "pod install" in the project folder.

 Now you can start the project with the new created file "tilechat.xcworkspace".